21 Best Day trips from Bristol (for both locals and visitors)

 It’s a quick drive from Bristol and you will be able to visit several villages in the same day.

-Cardiff is the capital city of Wales, and while you may be entering a different country to go and visit it from Bristol it is extremely close.
-Making it an ideal option when it comes to day trips from Bristol city centre.
+Cardiff is the capital city of Wales.
+It’s very close, making it an ideal option when it comes to day trips from Bristol city centre.

 It is filled with high street shops, busy streets filled with boutiques, bars, and restaurants, as well as Cardiff Castle to explore.